-The 2020 annual total compensation as determined under Item 402 of Regulation S-K for our CEO was \$1,132,115, as reported in the Summary Compensation Table of this Proxy Statement.
-The 2020 annual total compensation as determined under Item 402 of Regulation S-K for our median employee (excluding our CEO) was \$66,349.
-The ratio of our CEO's annual total compensation to our median employee's total compensation for fiscal year 2020 is 17 to 1.
+The 2021 annual total compensation as determined under Item 402 of Regulation S-K for our CEO was \$5,947,423 as reported in the Summary Compensation Table of this Proxy Statement.
+For 2021 we identified a new median employee.
+The 2021 annual total compensation as determined under Item 402 of Regulation S-K for our median employee (excluding our CEO) was \$65,209.
+The ratio of our CEO's annual total compensation to our median employee's total compensation for fiscal year 2021 is 91 to 1.
 To identify, and to determine the annual total compensation of, the median employee, we used the methodology set forth below.

 Our diverse employee population includes employees located in the United States, Europe, Canada, Africa, Latin America and Asia Pacific, none of whom are currently covered by a collective bargaining agreement specific to our Company.
 The diverse employee population varies in areas such as experience, education and specialized training.
-For purposes of this pay ratio analysis, we selected the median employee based on the approximately 3,607 individuals who were employed by the Company and our consolidated subsidiaries (whether as full-time, part-time, temporary or seasonal workers) as of December 31, 2020.
-For full-time and part-time employees that were hired in 2020 but did not work the full year, we annualized their compensation, but did not make any full-time equivalent adjustments.
+For purposes of this pay ratio analysis, we selected the median employee based on the approximately 4,477 individuals who were employed by the Company and our consolidated subsidiaries (whether as full-time, part-time, temporary or seasonal workers) as of December 31, 2021.
+For full-time and part-time employees that were hired in 2021 but did not work the full year, we utilized their compensation as of December 31, 2021, but did not make any full-time equivalent adjustments.
 As permitted by SEC rules, the Company is permitted to exclude up to 5% of its total employees who are non-US employees.
-The Company excluded the following number of employees in the following locations: India (24 employees).
-Mexico (15 employees) and Russia (38 employees).
+The Company excluded the following number of employees in the following locations: India (42 employees), Russia (57 employees), and Thailand (2 employees).

-In identifying our median employee, we gathered the annual base salary from internal payroll records of each such employee as of December 31, 2020, and made certain direct cash adjustments, using such measure as our consistently applied compensation measure.
-The direct cash adjustments consist of all compensation elements, aside from annual base salary, appearing in payroll records for each individual, including bonuses, retirement benefits and other cash components.
-We converted the annual base salary and direct cash adjustments for non-U.S. employees to U.S. dollars using applicable foreign exchange rates as of December 31, 2020 and did not make any cost-of-living adjustments for non-U.S. employees.
+In identifying our median employee, we gathered the annual base salary from internal payroll records of each such employee as of December 31, 2021, and made certain direct cash adjustments, using such measure as our consistently applied compensation measure.
+The direct cash adjustments consist of all cash compensation elements, aside from annual base salary, appearing in such payroll records for each individual, including bonuses, retirement benefits and other cash components.
+We converted the annual base salary and direct cash adjustments for non-U.S. employees to U.S. dollars using applicable foreign exchange rates as of December 31, 2021 and did not make any cost-of-living adjustments for non-U.S. employees.